Balajilp/WebScrapping-Twitter-Sentiment-Analysis/README.md

 | macro avg   |0.92 | 0.90  |   0.91 | 5337   |
 | weighted avg   |0.92 | 092  |   0.92 | 5337   |

-## I have added a power point representation (PPT).
-For quick overview and visuazlization and solutions please go through it.
+## I have added a power point presentation (PPT).
+For quick overview and visualization and solutions please go through it.